-If you are not straight and long when driving the initial shot off the tee, your confidence takes a big hit.
-It is a fact that professional Tour Players tweak their drivers more than any club in their bag until they get it right.
-The right driver shaft weight, length, flex, and swing weight will cut your shot dispersion by 50% or more and give you farther distance.
+If you are not straight and long when driving the initial shot off the tee, your confidence takes a hit.
+Professional Tour Players tweak their drivers more than any club in their bag.
+The right driver shaft weight, length, flex, and swing weight will narrow your shot dispersion and add distance.
 Nothing in golf technology can improve your game more than a properly fit driver.
 Yet, less than a third of golfers actually get fit despite the proven benefits of game improvement.

-Many golfers are afraid to swing their fairway woods, because when you mishit a wood, the bad results are always exaggerated.
-But getting fitted for those 3, 5, 7, or 9 woods can make a difference in the way you make contact with the ball and also boost your confidence during play.
+Many golfers are afraid to swing their fairway woods, because when you mishit a wood, the bad results are always exaggerated due to longer club lengths.
+But, getting fitted for those 3, 5, 7, or 9 woods can make a difference.
+It can impact the way you make contact with the ball and also boost your confidence during play.

 Our fitting program custom tailors your driver to fit your physical stature, swing plane, swing speed, and strength.
 Driver Fitting takes 6 key points into consideration that can all be adjusted using our various equipment.

 1. Club Length